About the Assessment Calculator

-The child support calculator estimates how much child support you pay or receive if you are an Australian separated parent.
-It applies the basic formula, as defined by the Department of Social Services (DSS) – see How It Works.
+The child support calculator estimates how much you may need to pay or receive as a separated parent in Australia.
+It uses the formula defined in the Child Support (Assessment) Act – see How It Works.

-• The calculator / estimator is not designed for cases involving parents with multiple child support arrangements.
+The calculator is not suitable for complex cases, such as those involving multiple child support arrangements.

 Watch and comment in YouTube